manuelbomi/Data-Engineering---ETL-Data-Pipelines-with-Bash-and-Airflow/README.md

 In case the IBM link for the project no longer works, the data (tolldata.tgz) has been downloaded and included as part of this tutorial repository.

+From the command line, create the 'ETL_toll_data.py'

+* $ touch ETL_toll_data.py

+To edit and add the tutorial code, open the 'ETL_toll_data.py' using nano:

+* $ nano ETL_toll_data.py

+Include the codes below in the ETL_toll_data.py file

+###Import Libraries
+from datetime import timedelta
+### Import the DAG object.
+We will need this to instantiate a DAG
+from airflow import DAG
+### Import Operators.
+We will need this to write tasks.
+It could be either BashOperator or PythonOperator #depending on preference or need
+from airflow.operators.bash_operator import BashOperator
+### For scheduling the DAG runs
+from airflow.utils.dates import days_ago
+### These args will get passed on to each operator
+### You can override them on a per-task basis during operator initialization